Monday, April 28, 2014

 1906-1918

 Caught in a storm off the coast of Luzon on the night of December 20, 1915, the U.S.S.
 Wilmington rolled 61 degrees, dangerously close to the point where she would capsize.
 Having narrowly survived the worst roll in her forty-eight years of service, the naval vessel arrived in Manila the next day, safely completing the three-day passage from Hong Kong.
 The light-draft gunboat was part of the U.S. Asiatic Squadron, charged with defending the Philippines and with upholding the Open Door Policy in China.
-While there were many hazards in this mission, typhoons posed one of the greatest threats to the American warships that sailed from port to port, establishing an authoritative presence in the region by “showing the flag.”
-Twenty-three holiday menus from the Wilmington reveal the rituals and rhythm of this patrol in the first decades of the twentieth century.
+Typhoons posed one of the greatest threats to the American warships as they sailed from port to port, establishing an authoritative presence in the region by “showing the flag.”
+Twenty-three holiday menus from the Wilmington reveal the rituals and rhythm of this naval patrol in the early twentieth century.

 Monday, April 7, 2014